Generalized NS-algebras: Introduction

 for all $a,b\in A$.
 The new products defined for all $a,b\in A$ by

-make $(A,\prec,\succ,\wee)$ into a $\cC$-tridendriform algebra (this was first proved for associative algebras in \cite{aguiar} and \cite{kef}).
-Upon properly interpreting \eqref{equ:RB_intro}, this construction can be generalized to \emph{relative Rota-Baxter operators} $\fR:M\to A$, where $M$ is any $A$-bimodule algebra (see \cite{GK,pei} or Proposition \ref{prp:RBB_tridendri} below).
-Since Rota-Baxter operators have many applications in combinatorics, Lie theory and in the theory of integrable systems, this connection between (tri-)dendriform algebras and Rota-Baxter operators has been actively studied and exploited over the past years.
-Since $\cC$-tridendriform algebras are $\cC$-NS-algebras, we can trivially conclude that a Rota-Baxter operator of weight $\l$ on an algebra $A$ in $\cC$ leads to a $\cC$-NS-algebra.
+make $(A,\prec,\succ,\wee)$ into a $\cC$-tridendriform algebra (this was first proved for associative algebras in \cite{aguiar,kef} and for arbitrary binary algebras in \cite{GK,opv}).
+More generally, upon properly interpreting \eqref{equ:RB_intro}, this construction can be generalized to \emph{relative Rota-Baxter operators} (see \cite{GK,pei} or Proposition \ref{prp:RBB_tridendri} below).
+The latter operators were first introduced by Kupershmidt in the context of Lie algebras under the name of $\cO$-operators, see~\cite{Kupershmidt}.
+Combined with our above general result, we obtain that a Rota-Baxter operator of weight~$\l$ on an algebra $A$ in $\cC$, and more generally a relative Rota-Baxter operator on such an algebra, leads to a $\cC$-NS-algebra, where $\cC$ is again any category of binary algebras.

-The main interest of $\cC$-NS-algebras is that there are several other types of operators which lead to such algebras, though they do not lead to $\cC$-tridendriform (or $\cC$-dendriform) algebras.
+The main interest of $\cC$-NS-algebras is that other types of operators, such as Nijenhuis and twisted Rota-Baxter operators, lead to such algebras, though they a priori do not lead to $\cC$-tridendriform (or $\cC$-dendriform) algebras.
 In the associative case, this was already observed by Leroux \cite{leroux} and Uchino \cite{uchino}, as mentioned above, and it was observed by Das and Guo \cite{dastwistedLie,dasleibniz} in the case of Lie and Leibniz algebras.
-We prove in this paper that these constructions equally work for arbitrary classes of algebras $\cC$; for Nijenhuis operators this is done in Section \ref{sec3}, and for twisted Rota-Baxter operators (which are a generalization of relative Rota-Baxter operators of weight zero), in Section \ref{sec2}.
-In fact, we will prove a general result, Theorem \ref{thm:general_ns}, which applies to all these cases, but the verification of one particular assumption in the theorem demands in general some extra work.
-For example, for the case of Nijenhuis operators, we rely on Theorem \ref{mainNijprop}, which in turn extends a classical property of Nijenhuis operators on Lie and associative algebras (from \cite{yvette2}, respectively~\cite{carinena}).
-We will shortly mention Reynolds operators in Example \ref{exa:reynolds} for which not much extra work is needed to show that they also lead to $\cC$-NS-algebras.
-Just as in the case of tridendriform algebras, any of these constructions is functorial and we will each time shortly comment on this.
+We prove in this paper that these two types of operators yield $\cC$-NS-algebras for arbitrary categories of binary algebras~$\cC$, thereby unifying and generalizing these cited known results and their proofs.

+In fact, we will do this by proving a general result, Theorem \ref{thm:general_ns}, which with some extra work applies to both types of operators, and some others, thereby providing another source of examples of $\cC$-NS-algebras, for any $\cC$.
+Interestingly, the proof that one of the assumptions of the theorem is valid for Nijenhuis operators depends on Theorem \ref{mainNijprop}, in which we extend a classical property of Nijenhuis operators on Lie and associative algebras (from \cite{yvette2}, respectively~\cite{carinena}) to arbitrary categories of binary algebras.